cryptosubh/blog/_drafts/CS-Tidbits.md

 * **Call Stack**
 A stack data structure that stores information about the active subroutines of a computer program.
 A call stack is composed of *stack frames* (also called activation records or activation frames).
 * **Stack Trace** or **Traceback**
-A report of the active stack frames at a certain point in time during the execution of a program
+A report of the active stack frames at a certain point in time during the execution of a program - i.e., a snapshot of the call stack
 * **Aliasing**
 A situation in which a data location in memory can be accessed through different symbolic names in the program.
 Thus, modifying the data through one name implicitly modifies the values associated with all aliased names.
 * **Scope**